mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.4.md

 * All nested configuration files; typically `/etc/maxscale.cnf.d/*`.
 * All dynamic configuration files; typically `/var/lib/maxscale/maxscale.cnd.d/*`.

+### Whitespace in Names

-Further, whitespace in section names that was deprecated in MaxScale 2.2 will now be rejected, which will cause the startup of MaxScale to fail.
+Whitespace in section names that was deprecated in MaxScale 2.2 will now be rejected, which will cause the startup of MaxScale to fail.

 To prevent that, section names like
 ```